TauGuide/tau-guide-documents/docs/Tutorials/step-by-step-guide-how-to-store-agoras.md

 ---
-title: Agoras: How to Store
+title: "Agoras: How to Store"
 description: Step by step instructions on how to store Agoras.
 disableTableOfContents: false
 order: 4